gimp-ci/docker-jenkins-gimp/README.md

 image for Debian Testing (Jessie) from which gimp master is currently being developed.

+`gimp-docker-jessie` builds upon `baseimage-jessie`.
+It is the Linux container that builds all of the GIMP projects.

 # Build instructions using make

 To build the baseimage.